stormfunk/Voron-2.4-Cyber-Brain-/plotter/README.md

 # Voron 2.4 Pen Plotter Pipeline

-A pen plotter that runs on the Voron 2.4 (350) without modifying the printer:
+This is my design for a pen plotter that uses a small linear rail, a couple of magnets, some pen springs and some old nails for very precise and repeatable multi colour pen plotting.
+It's currently setup to fit the fan mounting holes of my Voron 2.4 architype toolhead, but should fit pretty much any printer with some slight adjustment to the mounting holes.

 Grasshopper generates the linework, this pipeline turns it into multi-pen G-code, and Klipper macros handle registration, pen swaps and per-pen calibration.
-The Rhino viewport is a digital twin — the bed, the registered sheet of paper and the exact emission plan, drawn at the pen widths that will actually lay the ink.
+The Rhino viewport is a digital twin of the GH canvas: the bed, the registered sheet of paper, the exclusion sonze as a result of the offset pen and the exact emission plan, displayed at the pen widths (and even parametrically controlled pressure) that will actually lay the ink.

 ## Hardware